 Homework will be set daily on Google Classroom and is to be completed for the following day.
-The work set will vary from maths, English and even afternoon topic work.
+The work set will vary from maths, English, verbal reasoning and even afternoon topic work.

 It is recommended that children read for a minimum of 15 minutes daily, which can be written in to your child’s reading record.
 Reading regularly can not only improve word recognition and fluency, but can also assist children in their writing during class.
 Therefore, children will be expected to read at least 2 stage books per week (1 if they are on the thicker books from later stages).
 Reading books (and reading records) should be the only things going home and returning to school along with water bottles.